1990 Nickel Value Checker: Errors List, “P”,”D” & “S” Mint Mark Worth

 The Obverse Of The 1990 Nickel

-The obverse presents Thomas Jefferson’s left-facing profile based on Jean-Antoine Houdon’s famous bust.
-The motto “IN GOD WE TRUST” appears along the left edge.
-The word “LIBERTY” sits on the right side above the date “1990.”
+The obverse presents Thomas Jefferson’s left-facing portrait, based on the Houdon bust and largely unchanged since Schlag’s original 1938 design.
+The motto “IN GOD WE TRUST” runs along the left edge, while “LIBERTY” sits on the right above the date “1990.”

-Designer Felix Schlag’s initials “FS” appear below Jefferson’s shoulder.
-These initials were added to the design in 1966.
-They’re small but visible under magnification.
+Felix Schlag’s initials “FS” appear below Jefferson’s shoulder, added to the design in 1966.
+They’re small and require magnification to read clearly, but they’re a permanent part of the design on every 1990 nickel.

 The Reverse Of The 1990 Nickel